Vehicle registration plates of Trinidad and Tobago: DA 1 - DZ 9999

 Upon the issuance of PCZ 9999 the first series for the "D" generation commenced in the final quarter of 2013.
 The DF series was omitted due to similarities to the defence force registration number when issued to a goods vehicle (TDF).
 The DO series was also omitted due to being visually similar to DD.

+Current Registration Series

+The current series which became effective in 2025 is "EK": Example PEK 1990, HEK 877, TEK 23, REK 9, etc. There has been officially over one million vehicles registered for use on the roads of Trinidad & Tobago.

 Reserving registration plates

 Usually numbers can be reserved, which is done by writing the Transport Commissioner indicating reasons.
 Aside from this, it is a trend to get numbers with three zeros at the end E.g. 1000, 2000, 3000. or recurrent numbers such as 1111, 9999, 8888 etc. simply for aesthetic purposes.
 Others may seek to reserve important dates such as birthdates or anniversaries e.g. 1995 or 1234.
 Generally however, persons do not reserve numbers.
 The ordinary process of acquiring a number is taking a number from a dispenser and waiting for the number to be called to register the vehicle.